 The Churchwarden can be approached on any matters to do with the Church or Churchyard, as can any member of the Parochial Church Council which meets quarterly in January, April, July & October.
 The Rector of All Saints is also responsible for the parish Churches in Ashley, Crudwell, Hankerton, Charlton and Minety.
 Collectively, the six Churches are known as the Braydon Brook Group of Churches.

 Church service times can be found on the Noticeboard in front of the Church and in the Oaksey Village News.

 Newcomers can be sure of a warm welcome.

-On the 1st Sunday of each month, there is a Matins service at 11am, preceded by Sunday School at 10.30am.
+On the 1st Sunday of each month, there is a Holy Communion service at 11am.

 On the 2nd Sunday of each month, there is a Group service at 11am in rotation with the other 5 Churches in the Benefice.

-On the 4th Sunday of each month, there is a Holy Communion service at 11am.
+On the 3th Sunday of each month, there is a Matins service at 11am.

 When there are 5 Sundays in the month, there is a Group service at 11am in rotation with the other 5 Churches in the Benefice.